erick-guerra/python-oop-learning/Python Beyond the Basics - Object-Oriented Programming - Working Files/Chapter 3/0_Notes.md

 # Encapsulation
 > - Encapsulation: The first of three pillars of OOP.
-> - Encasulation refers to the safe storage of data (ass attributes) in an instance.
+> - Encapsulation refers to the safe storage of data (as attributes) in an instance.
 > - Data can only be accessed through instance methods.
 > - Data should be validated as correct (depending on the requirements set in class methods).
 > - Data should be safe from changes by external processes.